DonatFortini/LoRa_Network/README.md

 Disclaimer : Docker must be already installed on your machine.
 Arduino IDE is recommended.

-Clone the repo, then execute *install.sh* script to setup your docker volumes.
+Clone the repo, then execute the *install.sh* script to setup your docker volumes.
 Once it's done run this command :
 ```bash
 docker-compose up -d